Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-9Mb3uFjYEqw.md

 ### Transcript

-> automatic doors yo that's the dream automatic doors doors doors would be great doors would be great i would love doors
+> automatic doors yo that's the dream automatic doors doors doors would be great doors would be great I would love doors